spotfiresoftware/tibco-streaming-samples/structure/README.md

 # Structure

-How to structure TIBCO&reg; Streaming 11.1.0-SNAPSHOT projects.
+How to structure Spotfire&reg; Streaming 11.1.0-SNAPSHOT projects.

 Samples :